 Firstly, well done on submitting your application!
 The next step in the application process will be to attend an interview.
-This year, we have had to change how we conduct our interviews to make them Covid safe.
 How the interview will happen may differ slightly, depending on the school you attend.
 However, the key details will remain the same.

 You will receive an email with your interview details.
-This email will include your interview date, time and how the interview will take place.
-All of our interviews will take place via video call where possible.
-Again, you will be emailed with details on how to access this.
+This email will include your interview date, time and where the interview will take place.
 Our main interview period runs from January to March each year, so don’t worry if you don’t hear from us straight away.

 The subjects you are offered during your interview are not set in stone, so please do not worry if you have second thoughts.
 There will be another opportunity to discuss your pathway and make changes during your enrolment appointment in August, after you receive your GCSE results.